isomerpages/govtech-stp/_sdf-upgrade/00a-sdf-upgrade.md

 ---
-title: Upgrade to an SDF Suite at Additional Costs
+title: SDF Suite Upgrade at Additional Costs
 permalink: /health/shn/sdfupgrade
 ---

-SDF Suite Upgrade at Additional Costs
+# SDF Suite Upgrade at Additional Costs

 Travellers who are required to complete their SHN at an SDF may upgrade to an SDF suite at additional charges, subject to availability.

 After booking a suite directly with their preferred SDF, travellers should immediately proceed to submit their booking confirmation at <https://go.gov.sg/sdfsuiteupgrade> to inform government agencies.